-Our interest costs on our debt increased to \$3.0 million for the year ended December 31, 2014 compared to \$2.6 million for the same period of 2013.
-This increase is primarily due to higher interest rates incurred on our debt in 2014 as compared to 2013.
-The interest rate on our variable rate debt is determined by a LIBOR-based rate plus an applicable margin based upon achieving certain covenant levels.
-Our deferred financing costs are associated with the issuance and subsequent amendments to our credit facility.
-During the years ended December 31, 2014 and 2013, we recognized \$644,000 and \$444,000, respectively, of deferred financing amortization.
-Based upon the maturity date of our current debt facility, we expect that our annual deferred financing amortization expense for 2015 and 2016 to be approximately \$639,000 and \$107,000 in 2017.
+Our interest costs on our debt in 2015 decreased to \$2.3 million from \$3.0 million for the same period of 2014.
+This decrease is primarily due to lower interest rates incurred on our debt in 2015, as compared to 2014, as well as lower debt balances in 2015.
+The interest rate on our variable rate debt was determined by a LIBOR-based rate plus an applicable margin based upon achieving certain covenant levels.
+Our deferred financing costs are associated with the issuance and subsequent amendments to our credit facility and convertible notes.
+During the years ended December 31, 2015 and 2014, we recognized \$0.6 million and \$0.6 million, respectively, of deferred financing amortization.